All posts

 The Bottom Line

-Our recommendation: Start with Revolt if you need feature parity and a familiar interface.
+The alternatives are mature, feature-rich, and ready for your community.
+Start with Revolt if you need feature parity and a familiar interface.
 Choose Matrix if privacy and federation are non-negotiable.
 Deploy Mumble if voice quality is your competitive edge.

 Have questions about your specific migration scenario?
 Contact Go Digital Apps for personalized platform selection and migration planning.